Techtonica/curriculum/datetime/datetime.md

 - What are the advantages of using numerical dates (milliseconds) vs. using object dates (`new Date()`) ?
 Talk with a partner

-- How to add and subtract dates?
+- How do you add and subtract dates?